 Now available on the BBC iPlayer.

 Animation by Mark Abbott.
 Music composed by Cyrus Shahrad.
-Voiced by Remy Bazerque (French) and David Morrissey (English).
+Voiced by David Morrissey and Remi Bazerque (French version).
 The director was Nicole Paglia.

 27 November, 2012